Holographic-Sol/icue_display/README.txt

 Preferred over Knight Rider C# project becuase:
 	* Uses less resources.
-	* Self contained control of icue running from threads instead of running subprograms which could become orphaned.
+	* Self contained control of icue running from threads instead of of running subprograms which could become orphaned.

+Frontend is a personal template of mine and currently provides no control to the backend.